jrhee17/armeria/xds/docs/DEVELOPER.md

   such as `path_config_source`, `tls`, etc. are not supported.
 - The xDS V3 protobuf API is exposed directly to the user.
 This may cause unexpected behavior because protobuf objects are by default mutable.
+- Provide a way to return a snapshot of an update.
+For instance, if a listener is updated a watcher could notify after all resources the listener fetched are aggregated.